dbhat/VirtualCL/Assignments/data-center/datacenter-wiki.md

 + Part 2: [Setting up your SSH Keys](http://www.youtube.com/watch?v=3gssCqOvR-Q)
 + Part 3: [Reserving Resources](http://server.casa.umass.edu/~zink/ECE374/recordings/assign1_topo_setip.mp4)

 In the case of this assignment the only thing that is different is the name of the RSpec you have to choose.
-So instead of using “ECE3743Node” (as shown around 1:50 minutes into the video) you now have to use RSpec titled “learning-switch”
+So instead of using “ECE3743Node” (as shown around 1:50 minutes into the video) you now have to use RSpec titled “IG-learning-switch”

 ## Working